LarrySAL/pinyin-replacer/README.md

 # Pinyin Replacer Plugin

-Allows you to take pinyin notes whitout having to install another Keyboard Layout.
+Allows you to take pinyin notes whitout having to install another keyboard layout.

 Adds 4 commands which will replace the vowel behind your cursor into it's "toned" version.